Oswaldo Cabrera Player Props: Yankees vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is ninth in MLB with a collective nine strikeouts per nine innings.

-- The Angels' 4.59 team ERA ranks 25th among all MLB pitching staffs.
+- The Angels have the 23rd-ranked team ERA across all league pitching staffs (4.53).

 © 2023 Data Skrive.
 All rights reserved.